 Who is this book for?

-The book is written primarily for programmers, but founders of all backgrounds and skill sets will learn just as well.
+The book is written primarily for people who have absolutely no design experience, especially programmers, but founders of all backgrounds and skill sets will learn just as well.
 Those not familiar with coding might not recognize a couple of terms, but the core principles are accessible to everyone.

 Note about .ePub & .Mobi formats: